tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 <figcaption>Mel Kaye, 1952</figcaption>
 </figure>

-_Mel Kaye_ (Melvin Kornitzky, born Jan 14th 1931, died April 20th 2018) was a software engineer, employed at Librascope and at Royal McBee in New York and Los Angeles between the years 1956-1960.
+_Mel Kaye_ (Melvin Kornitzky) was a software engineer, employed at Librascope and at Royal McBee in New York and Los Angeles between the years 1956-1960.
 Among other programs, he developed a Blackjack game for two first generation digital computers - the LGP-30 and the RPC-4000.
 The game was highly regarded by fellow engineers and by computer science students.
 Mel also conceived the ingenious hack described in The Story of Mel, by Ed Nather, published on the internet in 1983.
 This story won Mel world fame in the hacking community and is regarded as a seminal epic in hacking folklore.

-Mel was born on January 14th 1931 in Brooklyn, NY, as Melvin Kornitzki, son of Esther and Herman Kaye.
+Mel was born on January 14th 1931 in Brooklyn, NY, as Melvin Kornitzky, son of Esther and Herman Kaye.
 During his early childhood, the family relocated to the west coast and later settled down in Lemon Grove, Los Angeles.

 (Add a blurb about Shirley)

-After passing away in 2018, Mel was buried in the Beit Olam cemetery, Los Angeles.
+After passing away in 2018, Mel was buried in the Pierce Brothers Valley Oaks-Griffin Memorial Park, Los Angeles.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684300866/mel-kaye-bio/graves/mel-kaye-grave-at-pierce-brothers-valley-oaks-griffin-memorial-park-los-angeles_kmkoie.jpg)

-<figcaption>קברו של מלוין קיי, לוס אנג׳לס. צילום: ארכיון לולאת מל</figcaption>
+<figcaption>Mel’s grave at the Pierce Brothers Valley Oaks-Griffin Memorial Park, Los Angeles.
+Photo: Mel’s Loop</figcaption>
 </figure>

 ## The University Years

-Around 1948, Mel entered his undergraduate studies in UCLA, still under the name Melvin Kornitzki.
+Around 1948, Mel entered his undergraduate studies in UCLA, still under the name Melvin Kornitzky.
 This name was used in the 1951 university yearbook, but the 1952 issue already called him Melvin Kaye.
 We do not know what faculties he attended and whether or not he majored in any discipline.

 During his studies, Mel was a member of the Jewish fraterity Tau Delta Phi, which ended its activity in the ‘70s.